Sikkim Prajatantra Congress

 Sikkim Prajatantra Congress (Sikkim Democratic Congress) is a political party in the Indian state of Sikkim.
 Pawan Chamling, the current leader of Sikkim Democratic Front and Sikkim Chief Minister, was the treasurer of SPC 1978–1984.
-In the state assembly elections 1979 SPC had launched candidates in all 32 constituencies, and won four seats.
+In the 1979 state assembly elections, SPC had nominated candidates in all 32 constituencies, and won four seats.
 The party got 11,400 votes (15,76%).